Disclaimer: I own all 20 currently translated manga volumes of Natsume’s Book of Friends. I have Nyanko-sensei merch. I’m just a teensy bit biased.

 It’s a lovely palate-cleanser after particularly violent (or stupidly fanservicey) anime.
 I binged, like, five episodes after I saw the first episode of Attack on Titan.

 But I don’t think this is a very good show for noobs, not with all the Japanese cultural references surrounding yokai and the Shinto religion.
 Also, if you have a hard time explaining Pokemon to grandma and her church lady friends, this isn’t going to go any better.
-Especially when this series has no dub, because as far as I know NIS hasn’t licensed it to anybody besides Viz Media for the manga.
+Especially when this series has no dub, because as far as I know NIS hasn’t licensed it to anybody.
 All subtitles from the start.
 I haven’t found it anywhere other than Crunchyroll, which has a weird format of lumping the first three seasons together, but added four, five, and six each under their own banner.

 And purely for the Nyanko-sensei: